jacob-nelson/interview-questions/angular.md

 `NgModule` is used to define a modular structure for organising and managing Angular applications.
 It helps in organizing components, services, and other Angular features.
 ### Explain the ngOnChanges lifecycle hook.
 `ngOnChanges` is a lifecycle hook in Angular that is called when the data-bound properties of a component change.
 It receives a SimpleChanges object that contains the current and previous values of the bound properties.
+### when is ngonchanges lifecycle hook called?
+ngOnChanges gets called before ngOnInit and whenever a component's bound input is changed FROM THE PARENT COMPONENT.
+Remember that ngOnChanges is specific to bound inputs on the component.
+This means if you don't have any @Input properties on a child, ngOnChanges will never get called.

 ### What is dependency injection in Angular?
 Dependency injection is a design pattern in which the dependencies of a component or service are provided from the outside, typically by the framework.
 Angular's DI system is responsible for injecting dependencies.
 ### How does routing work in Angular?